wsargent/docker-cheat-sheet/README.md

 If you want a transient container, `docker run --rm` will remove the container after it stops.

-If you want to remove also the volumes associated with the container, the deletion of the container must include the -v switch like in `docker rm -v`.
+If you want to remove also the volumes associated with the container, the deletion of the container must include the -v switch like in `docker rm --volume`.

-If you want to poke around in an image, `docker run -t -i <myimage> <myshell>` to open a tty.
+If you want to poke around in an image, `docker run --tty --interactive <myimage> <myshell>` to open a tty.

-If you want to map a directory on the host to a docker container, `docker run -v $HOSTDIR:$DOCKERDIR`.
+If you want to map a directory on the host to a docker container, `docker run --volume $HOSTDIR:$DOCKERDIR`.
 Also see [Volumes](https://github.com/wsargent/docker-cheat-sheet/#volumes).

-If you want to integrate a container with a [host process manager](http://docs.docker.io/use/host_integration/), start the daemon with `-r=false` then use `docker start -a`.
+~~If you want to integrate a container with a [host process manager](http://docs.docker.io/use/host_integration/), start the daemon with `-r=false` then use `docker start --attach`.~~

 If you want to expose container ports through the host, see the [exposing ports](#exposing-ports) section.